bahersadat/Sauce-Demo-E-commerce-Testing/README.md

 Hi, this is an E-commerce testing project with playwright.
-here we have created plenty of test cases to test all functionalities.
+We have created plenty of test cases for each page.
 *Sauce-Demo E-commerce website*

 Installation: